Webinars > Georgia GHSA Webinar

 Q&A from the webinar

 The following questions were asked at the end of the webinar via the Q&A inbox.
-Find the answered by clicking each question.
+Find the answers by clicking each question.

 How exactly do surface types like grass vs turf impact WBGT readings?